rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Once we have the `race` function, we can use it to implement the `timeout` function.
+We can implement the ' timeout ' function once we have the `race` function.
 The `timeout` function takes a task and a duration as input.
-The function returns the result of the task if the task completes within the given duration.
-If the task doesn't complete within the given duration, the function throws a `TimeoutException` exception.
+The function returns the task result if the task is completed within the given duration.
+If the task isn't completed within the given duration, the function throws a `TimeoutException` exception.
 Here is the code:

 ```java
 static <T> T timeout(Duration timeout, Callable<T> task)